-For a moment, I cannot believe all the ndûma I missed growing up just because I didn’t like it.
+For a moment, I cannot believe all the ndûma I missed growing up just because I loathed it.
 My mother says I used to question why ndûmas should be purplish in colour instead of an appealing colour such as cream or white.
+Like bread, or biscuits.

-I have another theory: all the sweets and biscuits and sodas I was exposed to as a child prevented me from appreciating its rich earthy taste.
+I have another theory: all the sweets and sodas I was exposed to as a child prevented me from appreciating its raw earthy taste.
 But now I’m grown.
+And I have taste.

 After insisting, the waitress tells us that it’s made from maize and sorghum flour.

 Before we leave, I have to honour the founders of our community: Gĩkûyû and Mûmbi.
 Mûmbi is seated not too far away on a log, holding her own kîihuri.
 I wonder whether she’s also drinking ûcûrû.

 Her legs are crossed at the ankles as Agîkûyû women should sit – we are told.

 Adjacent, Gîkûyû the father of the nation, sits on his three-legged iron throne.
 He looks like absolute royalty in his kingly hat; his staff and whisk show leadership.
 He has an intense gaze towards something we cannot see.

 He’s facing Mt Kenya.
 Kîrînyaga.